Kingergali

 Kingergali is a village in Salarzai, Buner District, Khyber Pakhtunkhwa province, Pakistan.
 It was part of Yousafzai State of Swat.
 It was a major center of Buddhist art and culture in ancient times.
 The area flourished during the Kushan Empire (circa 1st to 3rd centuries CE) and was adorned with Buddhist monasteries, stupas, and sculptures.

 Culture

-Kinger Gali is an important archaeological site, attracting researchers, historians, and tourists interested in exploring its heritage.
-It is one of the ten villages of Salarzai, District Buner.
+Kinger Gali is an important archaeological site that attracts researchers, historians, and tourists interested in exploring its rich cultural and historical heritage.
+It is one of the ten villages of Salarzai Tehsil in District Buner, Khyber Pakhtunkhwa, Pakistan.

-Nearby Bazdara Village is the site of the love story of Adam Khan and Durhanai.
+Nearby Bazdara Village is traditionally associated with the famous Pashtun love story of Adam Khan and Durkhanai.
+The village is regarded as one of the key locations connected to this legendary tale, making it a place of cultural and historical significance.

-Two sub-tribes of Yousafzai inhabitants inhabit Kingergali: Daloo Kheil and Kara Kheil.
+Two sub-tribes of Yousafzai inhabitants inhabit Kingergali: Alladad Khail, Daloo Kheil and Kara Khail.

-Kara Khel are divided into 5 areas including Aziz khel, Jogi Khel, Mamoot Khel, Aladad Khel and Lamghani.
-While Dalo Khel also settled in a village of Charai kalay salarzai, some families shifted to Shangla District.
+The Alladad Khail community is primarily settled in Kinger Gali, with some families tracing their ancestry to Tonk State, India.
+The Kara Khail are traditionally divided into four branches: Aziz Khail, Jogi Khail, Mamoot Khel, and Lamghani.
+In addition to Kinger Gali, members of the Dalo Khel communities are also settled in Charai Kalay, Salarzai.
+Over time, some families migrated and established themselves in District Shangla.

 Demographics

 The precise population of Kingergali has not been officially documented.
 However, according to the unofficial record, its estimated population was approximately 10000–15000.